CarterRGreen/CS2610FinalProject/SoftwareDevelopmentPlan.md

 * Collection: Under the banner, there will be a row that allows users to filter what cards they are viewing.
 Then the cards themselves, paginated.
     1. *Filter Options*, check boxes for name, color - separate ones for each color , power, toughness, set, type, subtype.
 If a checkbox - except for a color - is selected, then a text box will appear next to the check box for users to type in what they want exactly they want to filter by.
 Then after the filter options, there will be a page selection.
-It will be of the type that shows the number of page currently on, then allows users to select among the next three pages in either direction and the very first and last page.
+It will let you move to the previous and next page
     2. *Cards*: The images for the page of at most 50 cards will be displayed.
 They will be in a flex box with overflow being wrap.
 So there will be many rows.
-Hovering over a card will pull up a popup allowing the user to remove a specifiable quantity of that card from the collection.
+Double clicking on a card will pull up a popup allowing the user to remove a specifiable quantity of that card from the collection.

 * Decks: Under the banner, there will be a row that allows users to filter what decks they are viewing.
 Then the decks themselves, paginated.
     1. *Filter Options*, check boxes for name, color - separate ones for each color.
 If the name checkbox is selected, then a text box will appear next to it for users to type in what to filter by.
 Then after the filter options, there will be a page selection.
-It will be of the type that shows the number of page currently on, then allows users to select among the next three pages in either direction and the very first and last page.
+It will let you move to the previous and next page.
 At the end of this row will be a button that says "Create Deck".
-    2. *Cards*: The names of the decks and images of the commander (or first card) of the deck be displayed.
+    2. *Decks*: The names of the decks and images of the commander (or first card) of the deck be displayed.
 They will be in a flex box with overflow being wrap.
 So there will be many rows.
 At most 50 decks will be on a page.

 * Wanted Cards: Under the banner, there will be a row that allows users to filter what cards they are viewing.
 Then the cards themselves, paginated.
     1. *Filter Options*, check boxes for name, color - separate ones for each color , power, toughness, set, type, subtype.
 If a checkbox - except for a color - is selected, then a text box will appear next to the check box for users to type in what they want exactly they want to filter by.
 Then after the filter options, there will be a page selection.
-It will be of the type that shows the number of page currently on, then allows users to select among the next three pages in either direction and the very first and last page.
+It will let you move to the previous and next page
     2. *Cards*: The images for the page of at most 50 cards will be displayed.
 They will be in a flex box with overflow being wrap.
 So there will be many rows.
-Hovering over the card will pull up a popup allowing the user to remove a speicifiable quantity of that card from the wanted list either to the users collection or to nothing.
+Double clicking on a card will pull up a popup allowing the user to remove a speicifiable quantity of that card from the wanted list either to the users collection or to nothing.

 * Deck: Under the banner, there will be the following, in order:
     1. Warnings about the deck.
 If the deck is not a legal for the deck type, then a warning will be given here.